Topics covered: Small signal circuits

 As a final step what I would like to do, on Page 8, I'd like to very quickly draw for you the small signal circuit and then analyze it.
 This is the large signal circuit.
 That is a large signal circuit.

-And let me draw the small signal circuit.
 And the method says simply pluck out, gouge out each of these elements.
 And simply replace each of these nasty nonlinear elements with the corresponding small signal linear equivalents.
 So let's do that.

 Remember, for the input you replace input with its small signal voltage because I am telling you that it's sourcing a small change in VI.
 So that is VI.

 I replace an R for RL because it is an RL itself for the small signal model.
 And then for the dependent source, we discovered that the dependent source was a linear dependent source given where ids=gmvi.

 I have a small signal circuit here where I have simply created that by replacing each of the big elements by little rinky-dink elements.
 Now these are all linear elements so I can do a really simple linear analysis.

 So applying the node method at the node with voltage VO, what I will do is the current going up, VO divided by RL equals the current going down iDS.

 And so the current going up is VO divided by RL and the current going down is -- Oops, I should have done this.

+What have we here?
+I created a linear circuit which simply comprised small signal models for each of my big elements.
 And then I simply did a straightforward linear analysis using any one of the linear techniques I knew about.
 This is simple enough so I apply the node method.
 And I've got the equation at this node, simplified it and I directly got the answer.

 In one or two steps I directly gave you the output as a function of the input.
 It can't get any simpler.
-Thank you.